Nolan-E/tweeter/README.md

 ****
 ## Known Issues

-- In a full desktop  window media layout, "header" background doesn't stretch all of the way to the bottom without posting more tweets in the feed.
 - Enter key creates new line in the compose new tweet box.
 ****
 ## Future Updates